 Pacific International is also authorised by the Reserve Bank of New Zealand (RBNZ) as a Branch insurer to conduct insurance business in New Zealand.

-Pacific International has a B++ (Good) Financial Strength Rating with a stable outlook from the USA Rating Agency A.M.
+Pacific International has a B++ (Good) Financial Strength Rating which is under review with developing implications from the USA Rating Agency A.M.
 Best.
 The rating is reviewed by A.M.
 Best on an annual basis, with the rating scale outlined below.

 |Rating Scale - FSR|